-I also love rawhide and cow hooves for my puppies and adult Goldens.
+I also love cow hooves for my puppies and adult Goldens.

-You can purchase various puppy toys specifically for teething, and some of those can even be frozen.
+You can purchase various toys specifically for teething, and some of those can even be frozen.

 Personally, I take old rags, wet them down, and knot them in several places.
 Then I throw several of them into the freezer.